alexalexyang/supermeowkat/src/pages/modes/callForArtworks/callForArtworks.md

 I’m not putting this on Facebook and Instagram because the company allows hate groups on its platforms.
 You can do it if you like though.

+---

+# Curators

+I’ll curate it with a winning combination of my botched art historical training and the violence of my whims.
+Mainly the latter.

+And maybe a couple of other people.
+Idk.

+---

 # What happens afterwards

 I’ll delete or empty the site.

 I’ll probably keep screenshots and the website code, and the images if artists allow it.
 The code will retain links to the videos but I won’t keep the videos themselves.

-# Why

-It’s really lonely here.
-I have to reach out somehow.
-So, if we can build relationships online, we should do it.
-Also, cows!
+---

 # Tech

-For those interested in the tech, it’ll be a markdown-focused Gatsby site with Google Analytics.
+For those interested in the tech, this is a markdown-focused Gatsby site with Google Analytics.
 It’ll be deployed to Netlify so some rate limiting applies but I’m not expecting a billion people to descend on the website anyway.

-The code will be on GitHub, free to clone/fork for your own nefarious purposes.
+The code is on [GitHub](https://github.com/alexalexyang/supermeowkat), free to clone/fork for your own nefarious purposes.

 I’d use only FOSS tools if I could.
 Not free as in beer, which I never understood.
 I don’t drink alcohol.
 Free as in I don’t have to pay a cent for it.
 Tell me if you know a good FOSS analytics tool.